Efhemo/WrappedMedia/DEMO.md

 Password: (share separately)
 ```

-No installation required — works in any browser.
+No installation required — works in any browser, including on mobile.

 ---